2021 National Show Judges

 I acquired my first goat in 1969 to provide milk for my oldest son who was lactose intolerant.
 That was the beginning of a lifetime love affair with our wonderful dairy goats!
 From that Alpine/Nubian grade named “Tiger Lilly” I moved onto purebred Nubians, Alpines and LaManchas.
 My herd name was Slinker Ridge and I was fortunate enough to have raised a National Jr. Champion Nubian, Slinker Ridge Mo Bandi.
 A young LaMancha doe I purchased from one of my 4-Hers going to college, Mt.
 Shasta Avia, eventually went on to earn two National Championships.
 A real thrill for both me and her former owner, Tammy, who had just graduated the year Avia won in LA.

 More recently I have teamed up with the Nepalese government to help improve the native goats of Nepal.
-We are working on a project to improve the milk production by crossing the local Khari goat of Nepal with our Saanens that were exported from here in the USA as part of a World Bank Project five years ago.
+We are working on a project to improve the milk production by crossing the local Khari goat of Nepal with our Saanens that were exported from here in the USA as part of a World Bank Project seven years ago.
 The same work is being conducted with Khari/Boer crosses to improve the meat production.
-I have just completed my 21st trip to Nepal and plan on returning again in late October.
+I have just completed my 23rd trip to Nepal and plan on returning again in mid-November.
 With each visit my “work” expands into new villages and slowly I am beginning to see some real improvements in the herds I have worked with and that has made my life all that more fulfilled!

 No question about it…I have great love and appreciation for our incredible dairy goats as they are truly amazing animals!
 They provide us with so much…all over the world.
 All the best to each and every one of our exhibitors who will attending this years’ 2021 ADGA National Show here in Louisville!
 Enjoy the week and may you all create your own fond memories that will last a lifetime!